 By The Modular Bioreactor Platform / September 7, 2021

-Case study: Pilot-scale hybrid CWs
+Case study: Pilot-scale hybrid constructed wetlands

-In total, six different hybrid CWs were installed, allowing to test all the possible sequences with the 3 CW types in a modular set-up.
+In total, six different hybrid-constructed CWs were installed, which allowed us to test all the possible sequences with the three CW types in a modular way.
 The CWs consisted of sand and gravel, and were planted with Phragmites australis.
-They were fed with a synthetic medium at a flow rate of 140 L/d, resulting in an hydraulic retention time of 7.5 days.
-Removal of phosphate, benzoic acid, and benzotriazole was studied in these systems.
+Next, they were fed with a synthetic medium at a flow rate of 140 L/d, resulting in an hydraulic retention time of 7.5 days.
+In summary, we studied the removal of phosphate, benzoic acid, and benzotriazole in these CWs.

 Research of the Modular Bioreactor Platform